Open Search

 A masters degree in clinical psychopharmacology can be an excellent option for those looking to pursue a career where they can prescribe well-rounded treatment plans and provide access to other mental health resources to those in need.

-At Alliant International University, we’re dedicated to helping you along in your journey with a hands-on training program and online degree programs built to fit into your schedule, whatever it may be.
+At Alliant International University, we’re dedicated to helping you along in your journey with a hands-on training program and online degree programs built to fit into your schedule.
+Online programs provide the same rigorous training as traditional on-campus programs, preparing graduates for a variety of psychopharmacology careers.

-Check out our MS in Clinical Psychopharmacology program for more information or visit our website to learn more about us.
+Check out our MS in Clinical Psychopharmacology program for more information.

 Sources: